 Electricity supply and consumption

-In 2011, production of electricity in Finland amounted to 70.4 terawatt hours (TWh) or billion kilowatt hours (kWh).
-Production decreased by nine per cent from the previous year.
-Total electricity consumption diminished by four per cent and amounted to 84.2 TWh.
-Of the total electricity consumption, 84 per cent was covered by domestic production and 16 per cent by net imports of electricity from Russia, the Nordic countries and Estonia.
-Net imports of electricity increased by 32 per cent due to the improved water situation in the Nordic countries.
-The cold weather in the early part of the year and high capacity utilisation rates in manufacturing kept the demand for electricity high.
-In the autumn, in turn, the demand for electricity was lower than at the beginning of the year due to the exceptionally mild weather and the waning growth of manufacturing caused by the euro crisis.
+In 2012, the production of electricity in Finland amounted to 67.7 terawatt hours (TWh) or one billion kilowatt hours (kWh).
+The production went down by four per cent from the previous year.
+In turn, total electricity consumption went up by one per cent and amounted to 85.1 TWh.
+Of total electricity consumption, 80 per cent was covered by domestic production and 20 per cent by net imports of electricity from the Nordic countries, Russia and Estonia.
+Net imports of electricity increased by 26 per cent from the year before due to the good water situation in the Nordic countries.
+The consumption of electricity rose, although electricity consumption in manufacturing fell, because the early and latter part of the year were slightly colder than usual and the use of electricity to heat buildings grew from the year before.

-Altogether 33 per cent of electricity produced in Finland was produced with renewable energy sources.
-Around one-half of this was produced with hydro power and almost all of the remainder with wood.
-Thirty-two per cent of the production of electricity was covered with nuclear power, 27 per cent with fossil fuels and seven per cent with peat.
-The amounts of electricity produced with fossil fuels and peat decreased from the previous year.
-The biggest decrease was seen in electricity produced with coal.
+Altogether 41 per cent of the electricity produced in Finland was produced with renewable energy sources.
+Over one-half of this was produced with hydro power and almost all of the remainder with wood.
+Thirty-three per cent of the production of electricity was covered with nuclear power, 21 per cent with fossil fuels and five per cent with peat.
+The amounts of electricity produced with fossil fuels and peat decreased by nearly one-third from the previous year.

 Statistics Finland / Production of electricity and heat